3.3 Importing data

 There are numerous other functions to import data from a variety of sources and formats.
 Most of these functions are contained in packages that you will need to install before using them.
 We list a couple of the more useful packages and functions below.

-The fread() function from the read.table package is great for importing large data files quickly and efficiently (much faster than the read.table() function).
+The fread() function from the data.table package is great for importing large data files quickly and efficiently (much faster than the read.table() function).
 One of the great things about the fread() function is that it will automatically detect many of the arguments you would normally need to specify (like sep = etc).
-One of the things you will need to consider though is that the fread() function will return a data.table object not a data.frame as would be the case with the read.table() function.
-This is usually not a problem as you can pass a data.table object to any function that only accepts data.frame objects.
+One thing you might need to consider is that the fread() function will return a data.table object by default not a data.frame as would be the case with the read.table() function.
+This is usually not a problem and you can change this default behaviour by using the argument data.table = FALSE when you use fread() if you prefer a data.frame object.
 To learn more about the differences between data.table and data.frame objects see here.

 all_data <- fread(file = 'data/flower.txt')